tung491/DST-Bot/README.md

 ## [Main Bot]
 * Declined invitation when I was received a invitation to eat, drink or play game(All in bot_rep.py)

+* Send good night wish to the people who I want wish(list that people in wish_id_user.py)* Declined invitation when I was received a invitation to eat, drink or play game(All in bot_rep.py)

+* Send good night wish to the people who I want wish(list that people in wish_id_user.py) add update* Declined invitation when I was received a invitation to eat, drink or play game(All in bot_rep.py)

 * Send good night wish to the people who I want wish(list that people in wish_id_user.py)

 ## [Clone Bot]
-* Send me 5 the most prominent posts(funtion in getlink.py)
+most prominent posts(funtion in getlink.py)
   + **Supported web**:
     - [Tinh Tế](https://tinhte.vn/) (command call funtion: 'tinhte')
     - [GenK](http://genk.vn/) (command call funtion: 'genk')